Native Mac capture tool, public beta open

 Webcam choreography

-Talking-head intro, corner bubble for the demo, hidden for the finale — the bubble lives on its own timeline lane.
+Talking-head intro, corner bubble for the demo, hidden for the finale.
+The bubble lives on its own timeline lane.

 Synthetic cursor & keys